cuttlebelle/website/content/cheatsheet/markdown.md

 layout: cheats/cheat
 section: Markdown
 description: |
-  Something something
+  Cuttlebelles [markdown](https://github.com/chjj/marked) is a text-to-HTML conversion tool for content authors.
+Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid HTML.
 cheats:
   - headline: Paragraph/line break
     description: To create a paragraph simply add a line of text.
-To add a line break add two empty lines.
+To add a line break add an empty line.
     example: |
       ```
       One paragraph